krancour/brignext/PROPOSAL.md

 proposed that "root" access to Brigade may be selectively enabled / disabled at the time of deployment / re-deployment / upgrade.

+N.B.: When any _new_ user authenticates with OpenID Connect, a new user account is created automatically, but initially has no roles assigned (see section on authorization).
+Roles may be granted by a user manager or project admin.
+It is proposed that users, once registered _cannot_ be deleted since nothing prevents a deleted user from re-registering (although having no permissions upon doing so).
+The benefits of _keeping_ the user account and thereby maintaining the relational integrity of the underlying data store seem to outweight the finality of hard-deleting the account.
+Users who require their Brigade access to be revoked can therefore have their accounts _locked_ by a user manager.

 Non-human users-- such as event gateways-- will utilize service accounts that human Brigade administrators may manage directly using the CLI/API.
 Service accounts will authenticate by means of non-expiring, but revokable, bearer tokens.
 (Note these are _not_ Kubernetes service accounts; but _Brigade_ service accounts.)

+N.B.: For symmetry with user accounts, service accounts, once created, cannot be deleted, but can only be locked if access must be revoked.
+This also helps to maintain the relational integrity of the underlying data store.

 Lastly, the scheduling agent is, necessarily, a _special class of user_ that can carry out operations disallowed for _all_ other users (including "root").
 These